Hello there! It’s konkaz (@konkazuk) here.

 “Outputting” is like the act of “reflex nerve” in many ways.

-It’s like the “skill“ to express whatever comes up in your head instantly by using their words.
+It’s like a “skill” of being able to convert whatever comes up in your head instantly into your own words.

 We sometimes see chatty people winning an argument by bombarding with lots of words even though they seem to be the wrong ones.